HAVE YOU HEARD OF COLLABORATIVE DIVORCE?

 Audrey A. Jefferis is board certified in Marital and Family Law.
 She has offices in Palm Harbor and New Port Richey.
 She is trained in collaborative law and a member of the Next Generation Divorce Group and the Tampa Bay Collaborative Divorce Group.
 She has also been a certified family law mediator for over 12 years.
 For more information about collaborative divorce or other family law matters, please call 727-845-6174.

-So, why would divorcing parties want to engage in collaborative divorce?
+So, why would divorcing parties want to engage in a collaborative divorce?

 After this process, the parties are ordered to attend Mediation to attempt a resolution of some or all of the issues.
 This is usually one meeting lasting several hours in which the mediator shuttles between the two parties trying to reach a solution.
 The mediator has no authority to make decisions and cannot tell the parties what to do.
 If the parties cannot reach a settlement at mediation, the next step is litigation.
 Litigation means going to trial.

 This is what most people do not want to engage in.
-It is extremely costly, time consuming and most often, emotionally devastating for both parties.
-Although Florida is a “no fault” state, as most people think, this does not mean that there is nothing to litigate.
-People still have long, knock-down, drag out fights over children, spousal support (alimony), division of assets, and even battles over whether one party should pay the other parties’ attorneys fees.
+It is extremely costly, time-consuming and most often, emotionally devastating for both parties.
+Although Florida is a “no-fault” state, as most people think, this does not mean that there is nothing to litigate.
+People still have long, knock-down, drag-out fights over children, spousal support (alimony), division of assets, and even battles over whether one party should pay the other parties’ attorneys fees.
 The parties testify against each other, often relegated to making allegations against the other party that results in a lack of trust that can never be bridged.
 No matter the outcome of the trial, the parties must continue to “co-parent” and engage with each other as parents.
-Even if there are no children, no matter the allocation of assets, it is usually the case the both parties experience significant financial impairment.
+Even if there are no children, no matter the allocation of assets, it is usually the case that both parties experience significant financial impairment.
 Collaborative divorce offers a better solution.

-In a collaborative divorce no one gets served, nothing is filed, and no battles are waged.
+In a collaborative divorce no battles are waged.